A PIONEER ADVENTURE COMPANY ...

 06 April - Day 04: Fly or, drive to Pokhara (915m.) and transfer to Hotel.

-08 April - Day 06: Marpha Village Rest day for Porter arrangement Teahouse Lodge.
+08 April - Day 06: Marpha Village Rest day for Porter arrangement.
+O/N at Teahouse Lodge.

 11 May - Day 39: Yak Kharka – Marpha Village.
-Teahouse Lodge.
+O/N at Teahouse Lodge.

 12 May - Day 40: Drive from Marpha to Pokhara and transfer to Hotel.

-13 May - Day 41: Pokhara Leisure for relaxation.
+13 May - Day 41: Pokhara Leisure or explore around.
+O/N at Hotel.

 14 May - Day 42: Fly or, tourist Bus drive to Kathmandu then transfer to Hotel.